-The Center for Photography at Woodstock seeks candidates to help facilitate the Spring, Summer, and Fall programming for our 40th anniversary year.
 Interns working at the Center for Photography at Woodstock gain direct experience in a professional artist-centered environment that is dedicated to photography based art.
-CPW serves as a bridge to resources, community, and opportunities.
-Our purpose is to build audiences, enhance dialogue, and encourage inquiry about contemporary photography and related media.
+CPW serves as a bridge to resources, community and opportunities.
+Become part of CPW’s mission to enhance dialogue, build audiences and encourage inquiry about contemporary photography and related media.

-CPW interns are immersed in the contemporary photographic arts with opportunities ranging from working with artists and art world professionals to working with our expert staff learning exhibition preparation, planning and installation.
+CPW interns are immersed in the contemporary photographic arts with opportunities ranging from direct engagement with artists and art world professionals to working with our expert staff learning exhibition preparation, planning and installation.
 Interns will be actively involved in the programs and services provided by our artist-centered not-for-profit.

-CPW Interns will have the opportunity to learn about and be a part of:
+CPW Interns will have the opportunity to learn about: